 If it’s only your IT manager who can make sense of it all, the data map isn’t doing its job properly.
 Everyone, from the tech-sceptic CEO through to on-the-ground account managers, should be able to refer to that map and see what happens with the personal data your company controls and handles.
 Diagrams, charts and infographics are all useful visual tools.

-How a data map fits in with compliance
+How does a data map help me with GDPR?

 Here are some of the key ways in which data mapping helps you get GDPR compliance right.